The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 Avoid late payments

-Think it’s easy?
-Not really.
-There will be times when you will not be able to make it in time to pay your monthly dues – may it be financial incapacity, emergencies, or even just forgetting to pay altogether.
+There will be times when you will not be able to make it in time to pay your monthly dues—be it financial incapacity, emergencies, or even just forgetting to pay altogether.
 Make it a habit by paying your credit balance early, or better yet, pay it twice in a month.

 When you’re busy with things, sometimes we can’t avoid missing payments.
 But catch up as soon as you can, that way you can avoid getting a low credit rating.
 Make sure your overdue accounts don’t exceed 30 days, your creditor may interpret it as an unintentionally missed payment, or you forgot the due date or you did not receive the billing statement on time.
 This means your credit history will remain good.